Evernight/beancount-importers/README.md

-This repository contains a few simple [beangulp](https://github.com/beancount/beangulp)'s CSVImporter or beancount-ingest (legacy interface) importers for [Beancount](https://github.com/beancount/beancount) for Wise, Monzo and Revolut banks.
+This repository contains a few simple [beangulp](https://github.com/beancount/beangulp)'s CSVImporter importers for [Beancount](https://github.com/beancount/beancount) for Wise, Monzo, Revolut banks, and Interactive Brokers.
-They are also integrated for using together with [beancount-import](https://github.com/jbms/beancount-import) as well as importer for Interactive Brokers.
+They are also adapted to be used together with [beancount-import](https://github.com/jbms/beancount-import) and configured via YAML files.

 The easiest way to use these importers is via https://github.com/Evernight/lazy-beancount